abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec21.md

 #### **Defnition**:
 For a set of boolean variables $x_1,x_2,...,x_n$
 - A literal is either $x_i$ or $\neg x_i$
-- A clause isa disjunction of literals
+- A clause is a disjunction of literals

 (i.e. $x_3 \lor \neg x_7 \lor x_8$)
 - Conjunctive normal form (CNF) is a conjunction of causes